 How Do In Home Senior Alert Devices Work?

-The console is plugged right into a power outlet.
+The medical alert console is plugged right into a power outlet.
 It contains a backup battery, so even if the power goes out, you can still use the call for help button.

 Most indoor medical alert buttons have a signal radius of around 400-1000 feet.
 That’s enough to cover most houses and apartments.
 It even allows seniors enough range to get their mail or spend time in their yard and still be protected.
 Even if you can’t hear the console because you are very far away, pressing the button will still summon help from monitoring center operators.